Manage bucket-level tests

 To run all tests in a bucket:

-Run in dashboard:
+• Run from the dashboard:

 Use the Run All Tests button in your bucket's dashboard to execute all tests grouped under that bucket.
 This option is best for on-demand, manual testing initiated through the web interface.